Home » US Maps » 10 US Mountain Ranges Map

 6. Alaska Range

-The Alaska Range is a long, narrow mountain range in North America that stretches from northwestern Canada to the southern end of the Bering Sea.
-It includes Denali (Mount McKinley), the highest peak in North America, as well as many other notable mountains, such as Mount Foraker, Hunter, and Hayes.
+The Alaska Range is a long, narrow mountain range in North America.
+It stretches from northwestern Canada to the southern end of the Bering Sea.
+You can find Denali (Mount McKinley) here.
+This is North America’s highest peak at 6,190 meters (20,310 feet).

 7. Coast Ranges